Junípero Serra High School (Gardena, California)

-Established in 1950, Junípero Serra High School is a four-year, private, Roman Catholic, coeducational, college preparatory school in Gardena, California, with an alumni body of more than 6,000 located throughout the United States and abroad.
+Established in 1950, Junípero Serra High School is a four-year, private coeducational Catholic college preparatory school in Gardena, California, United States.
 Honored as a California State School of the Year, Serra is operated by the Roman Catholic Archdiocese of Los Angeles.

 School History

 The school is named for Californian missionary Saint Junípero Serra.

 Junípero Serra High School was founded by James Francis Cardinal McIntyre and the Society of Mary (Marianists) as an all boys school in the South Bay section of Los Angeles.
 In 1991, Serra expanded its student body and admitted female students for the first time.